zmedelis/hfds-clj/README.md

 ## Notes

-This is extracted from [Bosquet](https://github.com/zmedelis/bosquet) where HuggingFace datasets are used for LLM related developments.
+* This is extracted from [Bosquet](https://github.com/zmedelis/bosquet) where HuggingFace datasets are used for LLM related developments.
+* Thanks to [TrueGrit](https://github.com/KingMob/TrueGrit) helping to rebustly fetch data from HF API